Hadamard type variation formulas for the eigenvalues of the $\eta$-Laplacian and applications: Introduction

+The use of Hadamard type formulas is common in the works of some authors.
+We would like to mention the works of Albert~\cite{A}, El Soufi and Ilias~\cite{ahmad}, Henry~\cite{henry} and Pereira~\cite{pereira}, which are good references in the literature on this topic.
+More recently, these formulas has been used by two first authors in \cite{Gomes-Marrocos2} to show a density theorem for a class of warping functions which makes the spectrum of the Laplacian a warped-simple spectrum.
+As an application, they gave a partial answer to a question posed by Zelditch~\cite{zelditch} about the generic situation of multiplicity of the eigenvalues of the Laplacian on principal bundles.

-We first impose the Dirichlet boundary condition and obtain Hadamard type variation formulas (cf. Proposition \ref{pro bar-L} and \ref{pro difeo}).
-An important intermediate step in our approach is Lemma \ref{lem2} which computes the variation rate of the $\eta$-Laplacian with respect to the metric variation.
-This lemma is an extension for the $\eta$-laplacian of a result due to Berger, and we offer a very simple proof.
-At the end we apply our Hadamard type formulas to obtain the following applications.
-In the first application we derive generic properties of the eigenvalues with respect to variation metrics.
-In the second one we consider perturbations of a bounded domain $\Omega$ (given by diffeomorphisms) in Riemannian manifold $(M,g)$ and we derive generic properties of the eigenvalues with respect to perturbations.
-In this case, It will be necessary to consider a family of operators $\eta(t)$-Laplacian where the function $\eta$ depends on the parameter $t$, see \eqref{Lbarra}.
-We use a such modification mainly to prove the Proposition \ref{pro difeo}.
-Now we are going to state our main results.
+In this paper, we derive generic properties of the eigenvalues of the $\eta$-Laplacian with respect to variation metrics and/or drifting functions.
+We also work with perturbations of a bounded domain $\Omega$ (given by diffeomorphisms) in a Riemannian manifold $(M,g)$ and establish generic properties of eigenvalues with respect to these perturbations.
+For this, we consider a family of operators $\eta(t)$-Laplacian where the drifting function $\eta$ depends on the parameter $t$, see equations~\eqref{Lbarra} and \eqref{Eq-ProBar-L}.
+Besides, we consider a family $\{L_\eta\}$ of $\eta$-Laplacians parameterized by drifting functions $\eta$ in order to obtain analogous results as in~\cite[Sections~5 and 6]{Gomes-Marrocos}, see Theorem~\ref{thm-f}.